Programme

 Talk summary: Explore how the latest version of the European guidelines is reshaping the diagnosis and treatment of respiratory distress syndrome.
 Dr. Sweet will outline updated evidence-based recommendations and their practical application in diverse clinical settings.

-Surfactant or Not for Late Preterm and Early Term Babies?
-Results from the SurfON Multicentre Trial
+Surfactant or not for late preterm and early term babies?
+Results from the SurfON multicentre trial

 Talk summary: Get the inside track on the SurfON trial outcomes and their implications for the timing of surfactant treatment in neonates.
 Learn how this research is poised to refine decision-making in NICUs across the world.

-UK Professor of Neonatal Medicine,
+Prof. James Boardman Professor of Neonatal Medicine, University of Edinburgh

 The impact of socioeconomic determinants of health on preterm infants